dns-groot/Ferret/TestGenerator/README.md

     </details>

 4. _Est.
 Time:_
-    - Ferret takes approximately 6 hours for `RRLookup` with a maximum length 4 to generate 12,673 tests.
+    - Ferret takes approximately 6 hours for `RRLookup` with a maximum bound of 4 to generate 12,673 tests.
 Each test consists of a well-formed zone file and a query that together causes execution to explore a particular RFC behavior.
     - Ferret takes approximately 20 minutes for `InvalidZoneFiles` generation to generate 900 ill-formed zone files, 100 violating each of the validity conditions.